 - Crafted stronger wetland protections for the Kissimmee River Valley as part of a settlement agreement in a state administrative proceeding.

-- Currently opposing efforts by the Palm Beach Port District to deepen and expand the Lake Worth Inlet.
-In light of the planned expansion of the Port of Miami and Port Everglades, this project is unnecessary and will likely have significant impacts to several federally listed species including manatees and sea turtles.
+- Opposed efforts by the Palm Beach Port District to deepen and expand the Lake Worth Inlet because of likely significant impacts to several federally listed species including manatees and sea turtles.